yahancheng/Bayesian-Statistics-Modeling-Tutorial/README.md

 # Bayesian-Statistics-Modeling-Tutorial
+Bayesian statistics models from STATISTICAL RETHINKING:
+A BAYESIAN COURSE WITH R EXAMPLES, Richard McElreath

-Building Bayesian statistics models in R with rstan and Visualizing with ggplot2
+Rewriting with rstan package and Visualizing with ggplot2 package in R Collaborating with Chevy Chen and Peter Chu